top of page

 The "Bubbleback" KC Laser TX-3

-Inside, the sombre greys of more lowly grades were enhanced with sportier tweed-like-cloth trimmed seats, with contrasting black bolsters and plastics throughout the cabin.
+Inside, the sombre greys of more lowly grades were enhanced with sportier tweed trimmed seats, with contrasting black bolsters and plastics throughout the cabin.

-1987 saw a turbocharger strapped to the side of the B6, which saw outputs rise and longevity of the front tires drop.
-Thankfully, not long afterward, an all-wheel-drive variant was launched to keep traction at bay, transforming the capability of the little hatchback completely.
+1987 saw a turbocharger strapped to the side of the B6, with power outputs rising and longevity of the front tires going the opposite way.
+Not long afterward, an all-wheel-drive variant was launched to keep traction at bay, transforming the capability of the little hatchback completely.

 It also added the infamous quad headlights up front and a staggering $4000 to the price tag.